Samuel-Anumudu/support-ticket/README.md

 ### Compile and Hot-Reload for Development

-In the Backend folder, run both server and client
+In the root, run both server and client

 ```sh
 npm run dev